-- Policy NE14: Rural character: States that development in rural areas must not have an unacceptable impact e.g. from lighting or noise.
-Developments must demonstrate that opportunities to reduce light pollution have followed mitigation hierarchy. - 5.20 The policies provide good protection, but policy wording should be strengthened to indicate that developments need to consider the potential for non-physical disturbance and to provide greater certainty that effects on FLL can be avoided (see suggested wording in Chapter 6.)

-5.21 Adverse effects on the integrity of River Itchen SAC or Solent & Southampton Water SPA/Ramsar due to non-physical disturbance of the SAC or FLL associated with it cannot be ruled out until policy wording is strengthened.
+- Policy NE8: South Downs National Park requires development in close proximity to the National Park (and therefore River Itchen SAC) to follow dark skies guidance on lighting. - Policy NE14: Rural character: States that development in rural areas must not have an unacceptable impact e.g. from lighting or noise.
+Developments must demonstrate that opportunities to reduce light pollution have followed mitigation hierarchy. - 5.23 There will be no adverse effects on the integrity of River Itchen SAC or Solent & Southampton Water SPA/Ramsar due to non-physical disturbance of the their qualifying features or FLL used by them.